Threshold-360/secret-loader/README.md

 ### Authenticating from you local development environment

 Obtain a recent version of `.threshold-secrets.json` and store it in your home directory (`~/.threshold-secrets.json`).
+This should go in your User folder if you are on Windows.

 ### Authenticating from a deployed instance